-Conan does a funny piece on the ridiculousness of twitter, his celebrity twitter tracker.
-Some big name stars, two NBA players, and once teammates but I think no more, Shaq and Steve Nash are big tweeters.
-They seem to use it to their advantage, updating fans on charities or events they’re involved in, or as a way to bypass the media.
-And now MLS players are getting in on the tweeting trend, or American professional soccer players I should say, if you include Adu and Altidore.
+Conan does a funny piece on the ridiculousness of Twitter, his celebrity twitter tracker.
+Some big name stars, two NBA players, and once former teammates, Shaq and Steve Nash are big tweeters.
+They seem to use it to their advantage, updating fans on charities or events they are involved in, or as a way to bypass the media.
+And now MLS soccer players are getting in on the tweeting trend, or American professional soccer players I should say, if you include Freddy Adu and Jozy Altidore.

 Surprisingly, Houston has the most MLS players with twitter accounts, with a total of six.
 You’d think Dominic Kinnear would crack down on this.
 Couldn’t they be doing better and more productive things?
 Perhaps training.
 But they could be doing worse and there’s not much to do in Texas anyway.

 Really though, you’d think the team with the Twitter accounts might come from San Jose, since they’re so near Silicon Valley, or a city like New York, and not the hot Texas City of Houston, where it seems Ching posts regularly about how hot it is.

 Now MLS has the greatest soccer Tweeted of them on in their ranks.
 The lion.
 Zlatan Ibrahimovic.
 Who backs up his trash talk and tweets.

 Twitter is an odd thing in general.
 There have always been blogs; players could have just have easily written short tweet like posts year ago.
 But I guess Twitter made things simpler and easier.
 They set some rules – you only have 140 characteristics to say what you want to say.